Justification of Red List category

 Conservation and Research Actions Proposed

 Identification and designation of important sites for this species.
 Education programmes to fishers to reduce persecution.
 Very few studies have been carried out on the species, and further work is needed to understand its ecology, including its diet and population trends.
+Improve surveys in Georgia, Turkey and Iran to attain quantitative trend information.

 57-60 cm, wingspan c.
 140 m.
 White-headed gull with grey mantle and upperwings, bill deep yellow with a narrow subterminal black band and red spot near gonys (Burger et al. 2015).
 Legs yellow to orange-yellow.
 Iris mainly yellowish to brown with red orbital ring.
 Similar species Smaller, more slender and with a shorter, stubbier bill, more rounded forecrown than Caspian Gull L. cachinnans and by brighter legs and more extensive black at wingtips.
 Also has more extensive black at wingtips than European Herring Gull L. argentatus.
 Further distinguished from L. argentatus by wing pattern, bill, yellow legs and darker eyes.
 Upperparts slightly paler than L. fuscus heuglini but darker than L. argentatus argenteus.